Application for a Grant

-Attach an electronic copy of all bibliographic references cited in your proposal.
+Attach a PDF of all bibliographic references cited in your proposal.

-If you have included references by the project director, co-applicants or collaborators indicate these in bold font.
+If you have included references by the project director, co-applicants or collaborators indicate these in bold type.

-You may enter up to $20,000 as the amount requested to assist the research team to help in the preparation of the formal application.
+You may enter up to $20,000 as the amount requested to assist the research team to help in the preparation of the Stage 2 application.
 In the Budget Justification section, provide details and justification of the individual costs comprising this total.

-At the Letter of Intent stage, the figures provided need only be estimates of the amounts you anticipate requesting at the formal application stage should you be invited to submit a formal application.
+At Stage 1, the figures provided need only be estimates of the amounts you anticipate requesting at Stage 2 should you be invited to submit an application.
 Partnership Grants are valued at a maximum of $500,000 per year over four to seven years, up to a total of $2.5 million.